2021-Summer-Cohort/guessing-game-template/README.md

 ## Assignment
 Try to complete all the iterations listed below.
 Don't worry if you get stuck on one of them, we will review them tomorrow.

-For Tuesday, work on iterations 1-6.
+For Wednesday, work on iterations 1-3.

-For Wednesday work on the stretch task.
+For Thursday work on the remaining iterations and stretch task.

 ## Objective